xASHx26/youtube_video_audio_downloader/README.md

    - If the video supports **4K resolution** or above, the script will ask whether you want to download **4K** or **1080p**.
    - If the highest available quality is 1080p or below, it will download automatically.

----

-This structured, step-by-step guide ensures clarity for users setting up the YouTube downloader.
-Let me know if you'd like to add more examples or details! 🚀